konato-events/web/README.md

 - APP_ENV=prod
 - APP_DEBUG=false
 - APP_KEY=secretDuh
+- FACEBOOK_ID=secretDuh
+- FACEBOOK_SECRET=secretDuh

 ### Logging
 Inside Heroku, logs must be sent to `stdout`/`stderr`.
 Inside Laravel 5, this is done by configuring logs to go to _errorlog_.
 Using the above mentioned env var, we defined the production environment to log to _errorlog_, and other instances to keep logging in a _single_ file.
 PaperTrail is a Heroku addon that enables us to see the log stream, live - it can be accessed from the Heroku Dashboard as well.

+### Additional deployment procedures
+To make matters easier, there's a helper script in the root folder called `deploy`.
+It's scheduled to run in Composer every time a new `composer install` command is issued -- but rest assured, it won't complicate your development life: it verifies the environment before compressing and caching files ;)

 [elixir]: http://laravel.com/docs/5.1/elixir
 [elixir-erlang]: https://en.wikipedia.org/wiki/Elixir_(programming_language)